dineshdinz12/Lung_Disease_Multi_label_classification/README.md

 # Lung Disease Multi-label Classification

 A deep learning application for detecting various lung diseases from chest X-ray images using multi-label classification.
-This project uses state-of-the-art convolutional neural networks to analyze chest X-ray images and provide detailed analysis of potential lung conditions.
+This project implements a custom model architecture based on DenseNet121, trained from scratch on the NIH Chest X-ray dataset.
+The model provides detailed analysis of potential lung conditions with high accuracy and reliability.

 ## Table of Contents